mpwillson/pcloud/README_playlist.md

 # DESCRIPTION
 Converts m3u format playlists held locally into pCloud format playlists.

-The big assumption `playlist.py` makes is that the mp3 files on pCloud and those held locally are a mirrored structure.
+The big assumption `playlist.py` makes is that the music files on pCloud and those held locally are a mirrored structure.
 If that is not the case, `playlist.py` won't work too well.

+Music files are those with one of the following suffixes: .mp3, .m4a, .flac or .alac.

 The pCloud music player doesn't understand m3u playlists (as far as I can tell). `playlist.py` uses the contents of local m3u playlists and writes them to pCloud as playlist collections.
 The pCloud playlist is named as the local playlist (shorn of any path information).
-The music files listed in the m3u files MUST exist on pCloud, with the same directory structure as the local mp3 collection.
+The music files listed in the m3u files MUST exist on pCloud, with the same directory structure as the local music collection.
 This is because pCloud identifies files in a playlist collection by a unique number (fileid), not pathname.
 These fileids can only be located if the local and pCloud pathnames are identical.